primayudhamanggala/QRMap/README.md

 # QRMap
+Project inspired by Mobike app (Bike Sharing Startup)

-Application made with React Native that have maps and QR Code Reader feature.
+Application made with React Native that have maps, geolocation and QR Code Reader feature.
-Navigation between all components are still on work
+Both of the feature are working.